Lilydev-by-jade/docs/docs/My Projects.md

 ### VoluBind

-VoluBind is a client-sided Fabric mod for 1.19 that allows you to create keybinds to control your in-game volume.
+VoluBind is a client-side Fabric mod for 1.19 that allows you to create keybinds to control your in-game volume.

 * [GitHub](https://github.com/Lilydev-by-jade/VoluBind)
 * [Modrinth](https://modrinth.com/mod/volubind)